 Ph.D.
 International Psychology, Trauma Services Concentration

-Preparatory coursework must be completed prior to enrollment in the program and the requirements may be fulfilled through successful completion of the following TCSPP courses:
+Progression Requirements must be completed by the end of their second semester (fourth online term) of study and may be fulfilled through successful completion of the following TCSPP courses:

-- IN 542 - Statistics or TCS 390 or Undergraduate Statistics - BA 380 Statistics
+- IN 542 - Statistics or TCS 390 Statistics or Undergraduate Statistics - BA 380 Statistics

 - IN 507 - Global Perspectives of Psychopathology